ahinkka/my-little-ruuvi-setup/README.md

 ### Data visualization

-Measurements are visualized using a single page application (SPA) served by the Python script in this repo.
+Measurements are visualized using a single page application (SPA) served by *measurement_browser.py*.
 The script contains both the HTTP server to serve the SPA and the interface the SPA uses to request the actual measurement data.

 Measurement times are quantized to the minute (or when summaries are used, to the summary's period) during query time to have matching timestamps between different sensors for the visualization library.
-Measurements have an accurate (to the second) timestamp in the database.
+Measurements have an accurate timestamp in the database.

 ## Licensing